Wedding Budget Tip #1: Create Your Wedding Budget

 Wedding Budget Tip #1:

 Trust me on this, friends!
 The only way you can stick to a budget is to make sure you set one before you start spending.

 Setting Your Wedding Budget

-Once you’ve got an idea of the type of wedding you want to have, make plans to sit down with all the parties involved in contributing to your big day.
+Once you’ve got an idea of the type of wedding you want to have, it’s time to talk money.
+Make plans to sit down with all the parties involved in contributing to your big day.

 Take into account your personal savings and your monthly budget.
 Determine how much money you can save over the period of your engagement to put towards your wedding.

-To create your wedding budget. add the figures from your family contributions to your personal savings, plus the money you’ll save over the course of your engagement to reach your total budget.
+To create your wedding budget, you’ll combine all the funds from various sources.
+Add the figures from your family contributions to your personal savings, plus the money you’ll save over the course of your engagement to reach your total budget.

 Sticking to Your Wedding Budget

-The biggest mistake that you can make when it comes to your budget is starting to spend it before you know how much you’ve got to spend.
+The biggest mistake you can make when it comes to your budget is starting to spend it before you know how much you’ve got to spend.
 That’s an almost guaranteed way to overspend!

 When it comes to sticking to your wedding budget, the rule of thumb is to not spend more than you have.
 Simple in theory, more challenging in practice.